 If you’re a pre-med student or pre-nursing student, you have the opportunity to volunteer in a variety of healthcare volunteer settings as part of a medical mission.
-You can join IVHQ’s medical volunteer projects in Argentina, Bali, Costa Rica, Guatemala, India (Delhi), Peru (Cusco), Tanzania and Vietnam.
+You can join IVHQ’s medical volunteer projects in the following locations:

-If you have completed your second year of medical or nursing school, or if you are a qualified healthcare professional, you are are eligible to join IVHQ in Argentina, Bali, Costa Rica, Ghana, Guatemala, India (Delhi and Kerala), Nepal, Peru (Lima and Cusco), Tanzania and Vietnam.
+If you have completed your second year of medical or nursing school, or if you are a qualified healthcare professional, you are are eligible to join IVHQ in these destinations:

 On a medical mission in these destinations, nursing and medical students can expect to support a range of tasks, working across a variety of healthcare settings.
 This can include providing basic patient care, taking vitals, dressing wounds, triage nursing, and helping to prepare medical equipment.
 There are also opportunities to observe local doctors and nurses in operating rooms, as well as shadow their daily routines.

-Our IVHQ Program Managers will offer guidance as to which destination would be best suited to your interests and experience, as some of our medical volunteer programs offer opportunities specific to certain skills and medical specialties.
+Our IVHQ Volunteer Travel Specialists will offer guidance to help determine which destination would be best suited to your interests and experience, as some of our medical volunteer programs offer opportunities specific to certain skills and medical specialties.
 We are committed to aligning your qualifications and interests with the needs of the local community.

-What kind of 2020 and 2021 medical volunteer opportunities are avaialable?
+What kind of 2021 & 2022 medical volunteer opportunities are available?

 - Dentistry - Peru (Cusco), Guatemala, India (Delhi and Kerala), Ghana